 Zechariah 3 – The Cleansing of Joshua the High Priest

 a.
 Then he showed me Joshua the high priest: Joshua was the High Priest at the time (Haggai 1:1).
-In his vision, Zechariah sees the High Priest in the presence of the Lord (standing before the Angel of the Lord), and he is clothed with filthy garments.
+In his vision, Zechariah saw the High Priest in the presence of the LORD (standing before the Angel of the LORD), and he was clothed with filthy garments.

 b.
-Standing before the Angel of the Lord: The phrase standing before has the idea of priestly service.
-Joshua isn’t in God’s presence just as a spectator but as a ministering priest.
+Standing before the Angel of the LORD: The phrase standing before has the idea of priestly service.
+Joshua wasn’t in God’s presence just as a spectator but as a ministering priest.

 c.
 Satan standing at his right hand to oppose him: Satan hated the whole scene.
-He hates it when God’s people come into the presence of the Lord.
-He hates it when they come into God’s presence to minister unto the Lord.
+He hates it when God’s people come into the presence of the LORD.
+He hates it when they come into God’s presence to serve and honor the LORD.

 i.
 “Satan must have been pointing to those [filthy clothes] and declaring forcefully that Joshua was unfit to stand before the Lord in this office.”
 (Boice)

 ii.
 This is all according to character for Satan.
-The name “Satan” literally means adversary or opponent.
+The name Satan literally means adversary or opponent.
 He stands against us in spiritual battle (Ephesians 6:10-18).
-If you think it is bad to have Satan as an adversary, would you rather have him as a friend?
+The only thing worse than having Satan as an adversary is to have him as a friend.

 i.
 God does allow Satan to attack and harass His people, but He always strictly regulates what Satan is allowed to do.
 Satan wanted to destroy Simon Peter, sifting him like wheat (Luke 22:31-32) but Jesus prayed for Peter and stood beside him and did not allow Satan to carry out every evil intention of his heart.